 My medication is running out.
 What should I do?

-Request your prescription when you have 7 days left.
-Please note: if you haven’t submitted your weekly monitoring forms, we can’t issue a new prescription.
+Please note: If you haven’t submitted your weekly monitoring forms, we won’t be able to issue a new prescription.

 I've run out of my medication - what now?

 Unfortunately, we can’t speed up prescriptions if you run out.
-Always request 7 days in advance.
-For pharmacy questions, call PPG on 0330 124 4305.
+Always request 10 working days in advance.

 Can I take someone else's medication?